Before we get into anything, you’ll want to know what a widget is.

 How do you embed a Localsearch widget into a website?

-The first step for using a Localsearch widget is having a Business Profile already created.
-If you don’t, you can create one for free by clicking Add a Business on the top right-hand corner at www.localsearch.com.au.
-We have a full best practice guide to make it even easier than it already is.
+The first step for using a Localsearch widget is having a Localsearch Business Profile already created.
+If you don’t, click the button below to get started!

 Ready?
 Great!
 Now, let’s get you the code for your preferred widget (or widgets).